Bafy78/dithering-in-octahedral/project_plan.md

 ## Objective
 While existing surveys compare 16-bit Cartesian to 16-bit Octahedral, this comparison is effectively solved: Octahedral is mathematically superior.
 The open research question is: How much 'slack' does the superior distribution of Octahedral encoding provide?
 How much can we utilize this efficiency to mask quantization artifacts, rendering the standard 16-bit container as perceptually indistinguishable from 32-bit float as possible?

 Specifically, this paper aims to validate if **Distortion-Weighted dithering** can resolve the anisotropic noise artifacts inherent to standard 16-bit Octahedral encoding (RG8).
-We aim to prove that modulating noise amplitude based on geometric distortion eliminates the 'sparkling' artifacts at the poles, allowing standard 16-bit Octahedral maps to achieve a perceptual quality (SSIM) indistinguishable from 32-bit Float vectors.
+We aim to prove that modulating noise amplitude based on geometric distortion eliminates the 'sparkling' artifacts at the diagonals, allowing standard 16-bit Octahedral maps to achieve a perceptual quality (SSIM) indistinguishable from 32-bit Float vectors.

 ## Context & Terms
 * **Normal Map:** A texture encoding surface normal vectors for lighting calculations.
 * **G-Buffer Quantization:** The process of packing geometric data into fixed-precision containers to save memory bandwidth.
 * **Octahedral Encoding:** A method of mapping a 3D unit sphere onto a 2D square grid.
-It is area-preserving but introduces variable geometric distortion (non-uniform density) at the poles.
+It is area-preserving but introduces variable geometric distortion (non-uniform density) at the mid-quadrants (diagonals).
     * **Hemispherical Octahedral (Hemi-Oct)**: A variant of Octahedral encoding optimized for View Space G-Buffers.
 It isolates the central "front-facing" diamond of the map and scales it to fill the $[0,1]^2$ texture space, doubling the precision density compared to standard Octahedral.
 * **Dithering:** Injecting noise prior to quantization to convert low-frequency quantization banding into high-frequency noise.
 * **Adaptive Dithering Weighting**: A technique where noise amplitude is scaled inversely to geometric distortion.
 We investigate two sub-types: